Expat's Guide to US Expat Taxes for Australia Residents

 Do I need to pay social security in Australia?

 Generally, if you work in Australia, you will have to pay social security contributions.
-Social security is collected by the Japanese government to fund health insurance, unemployment insurance and pension plans.
+Social security is collected by the Australian government to fund health insurance, unemployment insurance and pension plans.

 Read more on how self-employed expats and digital nomads are taxed in the US.